-(c) For an electing utility that is a water utility, the class cost of service study shall follow the guidelines established in the American Water Works Association Manual, Fifth Edition.
+(c) For an electing utility that is a water utility, the class cost of service study shall follow the guidelines established in the American Water Works Association M-1 Manual, Fifth Edition.

+(d) For an electing utility that is a wastewater utility, the class cost of service study shall follow the guideline established in the Water Environment Federation Manual of Practice No. 27.

-(d) The requirements of this section shall not apply to:
+(e) The requirements of this section shall not apply to

 (1) an electing utility that is described in IC 8-1-2-61.5; or